johannestreutlein/op-tie-breaking/README.md

 model_paths=results/model_lists/twostagelevergame.csv
 ```

-The data is saved under sacred IDs `??` and `??`.
+The data is saved under sacred IDs `1677` and `1678`.
 Using these, we implemented a method that can build up equivalence classes
 of policies, based on the cross-play data.
 These classes are then analyzed in terms of their size, and a histogram with
 hash values for each class is created

 ```
-python3 src/analysis_of_equiv_classes.py --run='1640' --hash_run='1672' --index='0' >> results/analysis_of_equiv_classes/run1640_hashrun1672_analysis.log
+python3 src/analysis_of_equiv_classes.py --run='1677' --hash_run='1672' --index='0' >> results/analysis_of_equiv_classes/run1677_hashrun1672_analysis.log
 ```

-This prints a lot of data on the equivalence classes and saves a histogram to the directory
+This prints a lot of data on the equivalence classes to the log file and saves a histogram to the directory
-`results/analysis_of_equiv_classes/`.
-The `index` is the index of the seed for the hash function that is used for the
+`results/analysis_of_equiv_classes/`. here, `--index=0` specifies the index of the seed for the hash function that is used for the
 histogram.